July 21, 2025 • min read

 - Fall risk increases → MSK claims rise

 This isn’t hypothetical.
 Sarcopenia (progressive loss of muscle tissue) doesn’t often show up as a line item on a claim.
 But its consequences do.
-These effects are well-documented in clinical literature:
+These effects are well-documented in clinical literature₁

-- Sarcopenia contributes to 33% of chronic pain in older adults
+- Sarcopenia contributes to 33% of chronic pain in older adults3

-- In people with sarcopenic obesity (low muscle, high fat), disability risk jumps 2.5x
+- In people with sarcopenic obesity (low muscle, high fat), disability risk jumps 2.5x5

 GLP-1s accelerate sarcopenia without a plan to prevent muscle loss, employers are setting themselves up for a second wave of downstream claims and costs.

-Sarcopenia adds nearly $900 in excess healthcare costs per member per year.
+Sarcopenia adds nearly $900 in excess healthcare costs per member per year₆.

-Muscle loss is such a dangerous side effect of GLP-1s, but it’s also one of the most preventable.
+This population is particularly vulnerable to muscle loss when using GLP-1s.
+However, while muscle loss is a dangerous side effect of GLP-1s, it’s also one of the most preventable.

 The solution is straightforward.